13 Years Later, 'Deadwood' Goes Out Just As Brilliantly As It Came In

 'Deadwood' Creator and Producer David Milch

-In the series version of Deadwood, Hearst (Gerald McRaney) was responsible for several deaths, and was frighteningly ruthless and powerful.
+In the series version of Deadwood, Hearst (Gerald McRaney) was responsible for several deaths and was frighteningly ruthless and powerful.
 But he left town at the end of the third season to return to California — where the real Hearst became a U.S. senator.
 Now, in the movie, Hearst returns to Deadwood as a prominent politician, a seemingly more rational and genial man, ready to give a speech and expand his mining interests.

 Deadwood: The Movie folds in occasional flashbacks to remind us of its characters and their interactions.
 Mostly, they are quick scenes of sex or violence, but they do add to the history.
-And history is so rich here — not only the history of statehood and progress, with railroad trains and telephone lines pushing relentlessly towards the town, but also the history of the characters.
+And history is so rich here — not only the history of statehood and progress, with railroads and telephone lines pushing relentlessly toward the town, but also the history of the characters.
 The TV series opened with Timothy Olyphant as Seth Bullock, then a sheriff in Montana, confronted by a mob seeking its own brand of frontier justice.
-Deadwood: The Movie echoes that confrontation — one of a series of sparkling echoes which run through this excellent drama like gold dust through a mountain stream.
+Deadwood: The Movie echoes that confrontation — one of a series of sparkling echoes that run through this excellent drama like gold dust through a mountain stream.

 Anyone prospecting for TV treasure will find Deadwood: The Movie a gold mine.
 Milch battled Alzheimer's disease as he wrote the script for this long-awaited finale, and it may prove to be his final work.
 Anyways — a word several of his Deadwood characters are prone to say — I can't imagine a better one.
 I just rewatched all of the Deadwood series to prepare for this review, and it stands up, even more obviously and gloriously, as one of the best TV dramas ever produced.
 And with this new HBO movie, Deadwood goes out just as brilliantly as it came in.